Magic-Abracadabra/Forever-Progression/README.md

 Terminate the media by Escape (fine-grained saving), or just closing it.
 Use Space or Enter to pause.
 Press Left or Right to control your progress by 1 second.
 # Irreplaceable Story, Irreplaceable You: This is Self-Sovereign Identity (SSI)
 Please replace *encrypt* and *decrypt* functions with yours.
 Your Stories are Yours, so they are Worth Protecting.
+# Project Future
+This project, ultimately, will be the application of [the Foundation of Neo-Web3](https://github.com/Magic-Abracadabra/Self-Sovereign-Office-Agents-and-Their-Incremental-Learning-Framework), in which AI of Neo-Web3 paradigm is the key component.